Mixing Cocaine And Alcohol; A Deadly Combination

 Levi began drinking every single day, showing up to classes drunk and consequently failed his first semester.
 His parents stopped paying for his schooling, forcing him to start working more to make money.

-During his second semester, Levi took an Adderall from a friend in hopes that it would help him power through all of the work he had to get done.
+During his second semester, Levi began abusing Adderall in school as it helped him power through all of the work he had to get done.
 “I really liked it and I started drinking on it.
 It helped me drink more and more and more.”

 After his second semester, Levi went to the mountains to try to find work in hopes of making enough money to pay for school.
 Levi started dealing marijuana and cocaine once up there.
 “It was an easy way to just continue my drinking and just continue blocking out whatever I wasn’t sure about or what I was scared about or anything I didn’t want to think about.”